jlevy/og-equity-compensation/README.md

   If it’s been years since the stock was first granted and the company is now worth a lot, the taxes owed could be quite significant.
-- 🄳🔹 The Internal Revenue Code offers an alternative that will protect you from this high potential tax.
+- 🄳🔹 The Internal Revenue Code offers an alternative that will protect you from this high potential tax, called a
-  It’s called a
   [**Section 83(b) election**](http://acceleratedvesting.com/what-is-an-83b-election-and-when-do-i-make-it-part-1-with-graphic/),
-  and ensures that you’ll be taxed on the receipt of the “property” (the stock), rather than at the time the stock vests.
+  which ensures that you’ll be taxed on the receipt of the “property” (the stock), rather than at the time the stock vests.
   Basically, with a Section 83(b) election, you’re telling the IRS you want to pay taxes early, and this can potentially reduce your tax significantly:
   If the shares go up in value, the taxes owed on vesting might be far greater than the